Alexxx180/Desert-Rage/README.md

-# Help branch
+# Desert Rage Help

-Here you can take some brief course from repository basics
+Here you can take some brief course of repository basics and read game manual